MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_filestatus.md

 Checks if a file is labeled or not.

 ### ContainsProtectedObjects function
 Checks if the unprotected container file contains protected objects.
-Returns false if this file is protected or not a container file
+Returns false if this file is protected or not a container filele